yuuIind/Car-Leasing-System/README.md

 ## Overview

 This repository contains a Car Leasing System developed for CSE-212 Software Development Methodologies, Fall 2022.
-The project demonstrates the progression of development through various weekly assignments, culminating in a fully functional system with a graphical user interface.
+The progression of development is shown through the branches, with each branch reflecting a different assignment.
+The main branch contains the final, fully functional system with a graphical user interface.

 ## Branches